 The most common sign that you’re overwatering your petunias is wilting.
 Typically, you’d expect to see a plant start wilting when you haven’t been watering it enough, but when your plant is wilting despite the soil being wet, it’s obvious that you’re overwatering it.

 Too much water will essentially cause the petunias to drown, and they won’t be able to do what they need to do.
-If you’re watering the petunias before the soil has had the chance to properly drain, then you’re going to have a bad time with this.
+If you’re watering them before the soil has had the chance to properly drain, you’re going to have a bad time with this.

-Thankfully, preventing issues like this will be easy once you get used to watering petunias like normal.
+Thankfully, preventing issues like this will be easy once you get used to watering them like normal.
 You just need to correct your watering schedule to turn things around.

 You should be watering your petunias once every seven days, but you might need to wait longer if the soil isn’t ready.
-Every time you water your petunias, you should be giving them one or two inches of water.
+Every time you water them, you should be giving them one or two inches of water.

 Try to water the petunias consistently so that you don’t accidentally cause them to wilt.
 Generally, you’ll be watering them once a week, but you must pay attention to the soil so that you don’t make mistakes.

 Buying soil that will have good drainage will make a difference.
-If you have good soil for petunias, then you should be able to stick pretty close to the once every seven days watering schedule.
+If you have good soil for them, you should be able to stick pretty close to the once every seven days watering schedule.

 2 – Brown Leaves